Zipcoder/reveal-slides.tcus/md/angular-intro.md

 __Angular Development Server__

 * Angular includes a development server that we will run during application development and will allow us to perform hot reload, get information about our angular application, etc.
-* When we are finished with our angular application we can compile it and it will output a htnl, css and javascript projefct that we can then server as though we were never even using Angular
+* When we are finished with our angular application we can compile it and it will output a html, css and javascript project that we can then server as though we were never even using Angular

 -
 -

 ## Typescript

-* A programming language that transpiles to Jaascript, it is similar but adds a lot of missing features that Javascript doesn't have, most notably thins that make the langueage more static and similar to established backed languages such as Java or C++
+* A programming language that transpiles to Javascript, it is similar but adds a lot of missing features that Javascript doesn't have, most notably things that make the langueage more static and similar to established backed languages such as Java or C++

 -
 -